The genius behind Ben Duckett and an England innings that twisted reality

 People often talk about footwork when it comes to batting.
 But as the pace goes up in cricket, the opportunity for players to make large movements either forwards or backwards disappears.
 At the highest level, there simply isn’t time.

-His talents have made him an all-format England opener, and furthers the case that Duckett is one of England’s most complete batters.
+Duckett’s talents have made him an all-format England opener, and further the case that he is one of England’s most complete batters.
 Only he and Harry Brook command a spot in all three XIs.
 In ODI cricket, Duckett’s average is even higher than it is in Tests, standing at 49.
 And since becoming the undisputed first-choice opener in 2024, it is 56.

 Headingley is the home of the run chase.
 One of the very first Bazball chases happened here in 2022 when England blitzed 296 for three against New Zealand; Shai Hope’s twin tons downed England in 2017; and a little-known cricketer named Ben Stokes made 135 not out two years ago against Australia when England hauled in 362.